kirokuan/NodeJiebaImpl/README.md

 Call

+    nodejs index2.js

-node index2.js to segment the field "text" in csv formatted data
+to segment the field "text" in csv formatted data